datatrail-jhu/08_data/manuscript/03_internet.md

 ?
 Why would you use SelectorGadget?

 C) to determine how to specify what parts of a webpage you want to scrape.
+C) to determine how to specify what tags you'll need to use to scrape a webpage.
 o) to determine the URL required to enter into the function `read_html()`.
 o) to update the content on a webpage from R directly.
 o) to convert data from the JSON format to a data frame.